Daniel J. Siegel, M.D.,

 Steven C. Hayes, Ph.D.,

-is the developer of Acceptance and Commitment Therapy (ACT), best-selling author of Get Out of Your Mind and Into Your Life
+is the co-founder of Acceptance and Commitment Therapy (ACT), best-selling author of Get Out of Your Mind and Into Your Life

 was featured in Time

-Dr. Hayes speaks internationally on acceptance and mindfulness and is one of the world's most influential clinical psychologists.
-His seminars are captivating, motivating and inspiring.
-Learning ACT will change your clinical work and your life.
+Steven Hayes speaks internationally on acceptance and mindfulness and is one of the world’s most influential and cited clinical psychologists.